You know I love making headboard benches, right? How about a small black bench for an entryway, or end of the bed?

 I used Minwax Dark Walnut to stain the seat and the lower shelf.

 After patching and sanding the portions of the bed, and some of the pocket holes, the headboard bench was ready for it’s beauty treatment with my beloved HomeRight Finish Maxand some Heirloom Traditions Chalk Type paint.
-(Use the code MYREPURPOSEDLIFE at checkout to save 10% on your purchase.
-I make a small commission and you save a little money.)

 This is Black Bean.
 Because a cold front came through and cooled us off, it was way too windy to assemble the Spray Shelter.